jadoGmbH/jado-SwiperSlider-Plugin-4-WordPress/README.md

-# jado Swiper Slider Wordpress Plugin
+# jado SwiperJS Gallery

-A WordPress Plugin that turns all gallery-blocks into a Swiper Slider <strong>only when it is activated on this page/post</strong>.
+A WordPress plugin that turns all gutenberg gallery blocks into a Swiper Slider <strong>only when it is activated on this page/post</strong>.

 Swiper Slider = https://swiperjs.com